fedosejev/react.tips/data/checkboxes-in-react/content.md

 <figcaption class="figure-caption">Code snippet 17.
 Application.jsx</figcaption>
 </figure>

 And then it uses `for... of` statement to iterate through our `this.selectedCheckboxes` set and log every item from that set.
-Which effectively prints the name of each label of checked checkbox.
+Which effectively prints the label of every checked checkbox.

 [`for... of` statement](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/for...of) is available to us in JavaScript version ES2015.